iSanchezDev/MERN-GraphQL-starter/README.md

 ## Client

-The client allows you to connect with the `GraphQL API` it request a user list and also adding users as example.
+The client allows you to connect with the `GraphQL API` it requests a user list and also adding users as example.

 ## API